 Northern Vertex's material mineral project is the 100% owned Moss Mine gold-silver deposit (the "Moss Mine Project") in Mohave County, Arizona.
-The Company is a development stage mining company focused on advancing the Moss Mine to near term production with construction activities currently well advanced.
+The Company is a development stage mining company with near term production expected at the Moss Mine in the first quarter of calendar 2018.
 The Company's core management and technical team are proven professionals, with extensive international experience in all aspects of mineral exploration, mine development, operations, equity and debt financing and venture capital markets.
 The Company is a listed issuer on the TSX Venture Exchange ("TSXV") and its common shares trade under the symbol NEE.

-2. First Fiscal Quarter 2017 Operating and Financial Highlights
+2. Second Fiscal Quarter 2018 Operating and Financial Highlights